 The blessing found in Genesis 1:28 does not separate male from female.
 In other words, it does not relegate men to the tilling of the fields or the fighting of battles where they must work non-stop until they are exhausted (or quite possibly dead), any more than it consigns women to the work of birthing and raising children until they are exhausted (or quite possibly dead).
 “Be fruitful” is a directive given to both men and women.
 “Multiply” is also directed to both men and women, just as “fill the earth and subdue (conquer and overcome) it” is directed to both sexes.

 Eve, therefore, is told by God to be extremely fruitful; she (like Adam) is to multiply herself and fill the earth, conquer and overcome the earth.
 But with what is Eve conquering the earth with… with children?
 Perhaps strong male children who can fight and conquer and win wars?
 Or perhaps these children are political and they can vote and through their vote they can control the government and establish some sort of physical dominion?
 But take notice that the above directive does not mention children at all.
 Adam and Eve are simply told to be fruitful, multiply and overcome the world.
-So where do we get the idea that children are our main purpose as well as our pawns in establishing dominion?
+So where do we get the idea that children are our main purpose as well as possible pawns in establishing dominion?

 If we look at this directive with the eyes of our flesh then what we see is children and birth and quite possibly war with a “dominion” that comes from consolidated power and control.
 But really this directive from God has a far more glorious and spiritual significance.
 After all, our purpose should not be exhausting, bloodthirsty, power-seeking, nor life threatening.
 Our purpose should exemplify the kingdom of God.
 Be fruitful, multiply, fill the earth, subdue it; and have dominion should, therefore, be defined by the one person who truly understood it and lived it — Jesus.